Easiest Bee Smoker Fuel to Use

 - wood shavings – plant material

 Cotton is an old standby for use as hive smoker fuel.
 You will find it in many forms.
 Some are sections of cotton cloth that can be inserted into the smoker.
-They are often purchased in small rolls.
+Still available commercially, they are often purchased in small rolls.

 Check the source when you buy this – we want US grown cotton that has not been treated with any nasty chemicals.

-Old school beekeepers often used twine as well.
+Old school beekeepers in my area often used twine – as in baling twine used on hay.
 But, today finding any twine that is not impregnated with preservative or chemicals is almost impossible.

 Dry Pine Needles

 Pine needles are easy to start and produce a beautiful white smoke.
-The smoke is calming to the bees and does no harm to the colony.
+This type of smoke produces a calming effect in honey bees and does no harm to the colony.

 It is important to keep some fuel (even more pine needles) on top of the burning needles in the bottom.
 Otherwise, you will have hot smoke.
 It is the smoldering fuel on top that produces the best smoke.

-Using any material with resins, like pine needles, does gum up your smoker over time – a good practice is to clean your smoker each Spring.
+Using any material with resins, like pine needles, does gum up your smoker over time – a good practice is to clean your bee hive smoker each Spring.

 With pine needles, you do have to remember to gather them during dry weather.
 However, they are light weight and very easy to store in a 5 gallon bucket.
 Throw in a few dry pine cones too – they work well in your bee smoker.